1958 North Carolina Tar Heels football team

-The 1958 North Carolina Tar Heels football team represented the University of North Carolina at Chapel Hill during the 1958 NCAA University Division football season.
+The 1958 North Carolina Tar Heels football team represented the University of North Carolina at Chapel Hill during the 1958 college football season.
 The Tar Heels were led by fourth-year head coach Jim Tatum and played their home games at Kenan Memorial Stadium.
 The team competed as a member of the Atlantic Coast Conference, finishing in fourth.

 Two-way end Al Goldstein was named a first-team All-American by the Football Writers Association of America and the NEA.

 This was Tatum's last year as head coach, as he unexpectedly died at age 46 of a typhus-like illness in July 1959.
 He had a record of 19–17–3 at UNC.